Paul Ferdinand Schilder: Space

 Schilder wrote a series of articles in the thirties on the psychoanalysis of space, time and geometry, later subsumed into chapters of his 1942 book Mind.

 Group work

 Schilder is also considered one of the founding fathers of group therapy.
 He began using analytic and exploratory use of groups in both hospital and out-patient settings, as well as treating severely neurotic and mildly psychotic out-patients in small groups at Bellevue.

-Otto Fenichel however expressed doubts as to "whether the authors who, like Schilder, believed in purely psychoanalytic effects in group therapy were not in error about what they themselves were doing".
+Otto Fenichel expressed doubts as to "whether the authors who, like Schilder, believed in purely psychoanalytic effects in group therapy were not in error about what they themselves were doing".

 Disease identification

 He worked on delineating several diseases that now carry his name: